QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Virasoro SymQRG kernel and three-dimensional gravity

-When the RG flow does preserve these Virasoro lines, it could {\it always} be expressed in terms of $\hat{U}^{\Lambda, \Lambda'}_{\text{RG}}(U_q(SL(2,\mathbb{R})))$.
-Although we obtained this operator by studying $|\Psi_{\text{Liouville}}\rangle$, we land on something that goes way beyond the Liouville theory.
-The quantum RG operator plays a universal role, since all it does is to make the symmetries preserved in the RG process explicit, the former of which determines what the latter looks like from the mathematics of representation theory.
-The Liouville theory, which is one example that preserves the symmetry, serves as a vehicle for us to derive the general RG operator.
+In the class of examples controlled by the Virasoro/Teichm\"{u}ller data, the corresponding SymQRG operator is expressed in terms of $\hat{U}^{\Lambda, \Lambda'}_{\text{RG}}(U_q(SL(2,\mathbb{R})))$.
+Although we obtained this operator by studying $|\Psi_{\text{Liouville}}\rangle$, it goes far beyond the Liouville theory: all the operator does is make the symmetries preserved in the RG process explicit, with their representation theory determining its form, so the Liouville theory merely serves as a vehicle for deriving it.
 In other words, $|\Psi_{\text{Liouville}}\rangle$ is one solution to (\ref{eq:URG}), but {\it every} modular invariant CFT (which we do not yet know other than Liouville theory) preserving at least the same collection of symmetries would supply an independent solution to (\ref{eq:URG}).
-The take-home message is -- symmetries help us identify a {\it universal} QRG operator $\hat{U}^{\Lambda, \Lambda'}_{\text{RG}}(U_q(SL(2,\mathbb{R})))$ that admits an interpretation as a {\it quantum gravitational path integral}.
+The take-home message is: symmetries help us identify a {\it universal} QRG operator $\hat{U}^{\Lambda, \Lambda'}_{\text{RG}}(U_q(SL(2,\mathbb{R})))$ that admits an interpretation as a {\it quantum gravitational path integral}.
 In other words, \be \textrm{SymQRG(Virasoro lines)} = \textrm{QG} \ee which is the central result of the current paper.

-This completes our journey connecting Virasoro lines, symmetry preserving RG flows and quantum gravitational evolution.